monasca/monasca-agents-installer/README.md

 with the configuration set as per the arguments mentioned above.

 ### Uninstalling Metrics agent

-Stop the services:
+Stop the service and delete files related to it:
 ```
 systemctl stop monasca-agent
 systemctl disable monasca-agent
+sudo rm -f /etc/systemd/system/monasca-agent.service
+systemctl daemon-reload
+systemctl reset-failed monasca-agent
 ```

-In the following description, `[target_dir]` is the target directory specified at the time of running `monasca-agent-[version].run`.
+In the following description, `[target_dir]` is the target directory specified at the time of running `monasca-agent-[version].run` (e.g. `/opt/monasca-agent`).

 Delete created files:
 ```